RaviTambade/SDM/softwaretesting.md

 ### V model Software Testing:

 <img src="/images/SWTesting/vmodel.png" />
-Verification in Software Testing is a process of checking documents, design, code, and program in order to check if the software has been built according to the requirements or not.
-The main goal of verification process is to ensure quality of software application, design, architecture etc. The verification process involves activities like reviews, walk-throughs and inspection.

-Validation in Software Engineering is a dynamic mechanism of testing and validating if the software product actually meets the exact needs of the customer or not.
-The process helps to ensure that the software fulfills the desired use in an appropriate environment.
-The validation process involves activities like unit testing, integration testing, system testing and user acceptance testing.

-V Model is a highly disciplined SDLC model in which there is a testing phase parallel to each development phase.
-The V model is an extension of the waterfall model in which testing is done on each stage parallel with development in a sequential way.
-It is known as the Validation or Verification Model.

-SDLC: SDLC is Software Development Life Cycle.
-	It is the sequence of activities carried out by Developers to design and develop high-quality software.

-STLC: STLC is Software Testing Life Cycle.
-	It consists of a series of activities carried out by Testers methodologically to test your software product.

-Problem with the Waterfall Model

-Solution: The V Model

-	The left side of the model is Software Development Life Cycle - SDLC The right side of the model is Software Test Life Cycle - STLC The entire figure looks like a V, hence the name V - model

-### STLC Phases

-There are following six major phases in every Software Testing Life Cycle Model (STLC Model):

-	1.Requirement Analysis
-	2.Test Planning
-	3.Test case development
-	4.Test Environment setup
-	5.Test Execution
-	6.Test Cycle closure

-What is Entry and Exit Criteria in STLC?

-Entry Criteria:
-		Entry Criteria gives the prerequisite items that must be completed before testing can begin.
-Exit Criteria:
-		Exit Criteria defines the items that must be completed before testing can be concluded

-1.Requirement Analysis

-	Activities in Requirement Phase Testing
-		1.Identify types of tests to be performed.
-		2.Gather details about testing priorities and focus.
-		3.Prepare Requirement Traceability Matrix (RTM).
-		4.Identify test environment details where testing is supposed to be carried out.
-		5.Automation feasibility analysis (if required).

-	Deliverables of Requirement Phase Testing

-		1.RTM (equirements Traceability Matrix)
-			is a document that links requirements throughout the validation process.
-			The purpose of the Requirements Traceability Matrix is to ensure that all requirements defined for a system are tested in the test protocols

-		2.Automation feasibility report. (if applicable)

-2.Test Planning

-	Test Planning Activities
-		1.Preparation of test plan/strategy document for various types of testing 2.Test tool selection
-		3.Test effort estimation
-		4.Resource planning and determining roles and responsibilities.
-		5.Training requirement

-	Deliverables of Test Planning
-		1.Test plan /strategy document.
-		2.Effort estimation document.

-3.Test case development

-	Test Case Development Activities
-		1.Create test cases, automation scripts (if applicable) 2.Review and baseline test cases and scripts 3.Create test data (If Test Environment is available)

-	Deliverables of Test Case Development
-		1.Test cases/scripts
-		2.Test data

-4.Test Environment setup
-	Test Environment Setup Activities
-		1.Understand the required architecture, environment set-up and prepare hardware and software requirement list for the Test Environment.
-		2.Setup test Environment and test data
-		3.Perform smoke test on the build

-	Deliverables of Test Environment Setup
-		1.Environment ready with test data set up
-		2.Smoke Test Results.

-5.Test Execution
-	Test Execution Activities
-		1.Execute tests as per plan
-		2.Document test results, and log defects for failed cases 3.Map defects to test cases in RTM
-		4.Retest the Defect fixes
-		5.Track the defects to closure

-	Deliverables of Test Execution
-		1.Completed RTM with the execution status
-		2.Test cases updated with results
-		3.Defect reports

-6.Test Cycle closure
-	Test Cycle Closure Activities
-		1.Evaluate cycle completion criteria based on Time, Test coverage, Cost,Software, Critical Business Objectives, Quality 2.Prepare test metrics based on the above parameters.
-		3.Document the learning out of the project
-		4.Prepare Test closure report
-		5.Qualitative and quantitative reporting of quality of the work product to the customer.
-		6.Test result analysis to find out the defect distribution by type and severity.

-	Deliverables of Test Cycle Closure
-		1.Test Closure report
-		2.Test metrics

-### Verfication Vs. Validatation
 <ul>
 <li>Verification process includes checking of documents, design, code and program whereas Validation process includes testing and validation of the actual product.</li>
 <li>Verification uses methods like reviews, walkthroughs, inspections and desk-checking whereas Validation uses methods like black box testing, white box testing and non-functional testing.</li>